RED CELLS

 B12 deficiency: Low serum B12; Perform a Schilling test (if you can get the isotope)

-Classic pernicious anemia: Schilling test becomes normal on addition of extrinsic factor; with the isotope unavailable, just check the blood for antibodies against intrinsic factor and remember this isn't that sensitive; do a good H&P, make a presumptive diagnosis and treat
+Classic pernicious anemia: Schilling test becomes normal on addition of extrinsic factor; with the isotope unavailable, just check the blood for antibodies against gastric parietal cell antibodies (maybe 70% sensitive and 50% specific if you're just fishing) and maybe intrinsic factor antibodies (J. Clin.
+Path.
+62: 439, 2009, even less sensitive and rare if anti-parietal cell antibodies are not present); do a good H&P, make a presumptive diagnosis and treat

 Folic acid deficiency: Low red cell folate (avoids the pitfall of plasma fluctuations with diet)